alexmj212/trends/README.md

 * jQuery
 * CSS
+* nodejs (npm)
+* grunt

 ##Goals

-✓ Remove the need for PHP, replace with jQuery
-* Add more pretty jQuery stuff
+✓ Remove the need for PHP, replace with jQuery (the updater that grabs trends is still php however) ✓ Configure node and grunt files for easier development ✓ Add more pretty jQuery stuff
 * show some trend articles
 * move to div structure